-The First Nations component of the CIS adhered to the principles of ownership, control, access and possession (OCAP) which must be negotiated within the context of individual research projects.
-In the case of the First Nations component of the CIS, adherence to OCAP principles is one of three shared concerns which shape the collaborative relationship between the advisory committee and the research team, and which guide the approach to research design and implementation.
-The First Nations CIS advisory committee, which mediates First Nations ownership of and control over the project, has a mandate of ensuring that the CIS respects OCAP principles to the greatest degree possible given that the CIS is a cyclical study which collects data on First Nations, other Aboriginal, and non-Aboriginal investigations.
-The First Nations CIS is grounded in an understanding that the CIS research team will not collect or analyze First Nations specific data without the approval and guidance of the advisory committee and that proposals to for secondary analyses that distinguish between First Nations and mainstream office must be approved by advisory committee.
+The First Nations component of the OIS/CIS adhered to the principles of ownership, control, access and possession (OCAP) which must be negotiated within the context of individual research projects.
+In the case of the First Nations component of the OIS/CIS, adherence to OCAP principles is one of three shared concerns which shape the collaborative relationship between the advisory committee and the research team, and which guide the approach to research design and implementation.
+The First Nations CIS advisory committee, which mediates Aboriginal ownership of and control over the project, has a mandate of ensuring that the OIS/CIS respects OCAP principles to the greatest degree possible given that the OIS/CIS is a cyclical study which collects data on First Nations, other Aboriginal, and non-Aboriginal investigations.
+The First Nations CIS advisory committee will approve and guide analyses of First Nations data and comparisons to mainstream agencies.

-This report contains only provincial estimates of child abuse and neglect and does not identify any participating office or office.
-Information about additional analyses is available on the Canadian Child Welfare Research Portal website at: http://www.cwrp.ca.
+This report contains only provincial estimates of child abuse and neglect and does not identify any participating agency.